ChengeYang/SLAM-with-Velodyne-Lidar-and-Jackal-UGV/README.md

 ### Navigation
 I used package **move_base** to achieve autonomous navigation of Jackal.
 It reads the map and localization from gmapping and plans a local and global path for the robot.

-### Human Detection
+### Pedestrian Detection
-I used package **hdl_people_tracking** to achieve human detection and tracking with Velodyne Lidar.
+I used package **hdl_people_tracking** to achieve pedestrian detection and tracking with Velodyne Lidar.
 It generate semantic segmentation of the human clusters in the PointCloud.

 -----------------------------------------------------------------------------------------
 ## Dependencies and Installation